Location: Altoona Iowa or North Liberty Iowa

 We believe in going above and beyond to support donor families during and after the donation process.
 Our core values are what guide us, allow us to excel at serving our community, and keep our culture at Iowa Donor Network alive.

 The Organ Recovery Coordinator is responsible for the surgical and preservation portion of the donation process by providing organ preservation services for local and non-local organ recoveries to maximize organ viability.
+Oversees the organ recovery process in the operating room including, aiding surgeons during recovery, preservation of organs using perfusion machines, recovery of tissues and organs for transplant and research, and documenting and communicating information throughout the donation process.
 Coordinates the acceptance and recovery of organs for research.
-Oversees the organ recovery process in the operating room including, aiding surgeons during recovery, preservation of organs using perfusion machines, and recovery of tissues and organs for transplant and research.
 Align daily activities with the strategic and operational goals of the organization.

 - Associate’s or Bachelor’s degree in a health care related field required.